22nd Susanne M. Glasscock Humanities Book Prize for Interdisciplinary Scholarship

 “[An] ambitious book… Fleetwood deftly weaves personal narrative together with nuanced readings of artworks created by incarcerated people in order to illustrate how, in her own words, ‘art in prison is a practice of survival, an aesthetic journey that documents time in captivity, a mode of connecting with others.’ …She models how creative expression can build the coalitions necessary for imagining and realizing a more just society.”—Kimberly Probolus, Smithsonian

 “Fleetwood offers something that has been missing from all the talk about incarceration in America: where words fail, there is art.
 Art, as Fleetwood explains, becomes a way of being seen, a way of making the shackles visible.
 This is a book that reveals what’s been ignored.” —Reginald Dwayne Betts, author of Felon

-Dr. Fleetwood will be (virtually) visiting Texas A&M in early March 2022 to receive the prize and discuss Marking Time with the campus and wider community.
+Dr. Fleetwood will be visiting Texas A&M in the Spring 2022 semester to receive the prize and discuss Marking Time with the campus and wider community.
 Further information coming soon!

 The Susanne M. Glasscock Humanities Book Prize for Interdisciplinary Scholarship was endowed in December 2000 by Melbern G. Glasscock, Texas A&M University Class of ‘59, in honor of his wife.
 Together, among many other generous gifts to Texas A&M University, they provided a naming endowment for the Glasscock Center in 2002.
 Click here for a history of the Prize.